SenseLogic/CODA/README.md

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem.

-*   First find what is really needed, by taking a few minutes to write :
+*   First take a few minutes to find what is really needed, by writing :
     *   a short text explaining how to use the application, to optimize the application interface before implementing it;
-    *   a short text explaining what the application components will do, to optimize the application architecture before implementing them;
+    *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;
-    *   a short text or test code explaining to the other programmers how they will use the application components, to optimize their interface before implementing them.
+    *   a short text or test code explaining how to use the application components, to optimize their external interface before implementing it.

+*   Develop programs gradually, one feature at a time, using simple and efficient code.

+*   Immediately refactor any application component which starts to exhibit design or implementation flaws.

 ## Version